A veritable Garden of Eden in the Cape Winelands…

 3. Wine-Tasting at Babylonstoren

 Next to the vintage wine cellar is a warm yet modern tasting centre, with floor-to-ceiling glass panes that maximise the breathtaking views of Babylonstoren Hill, Simonsberg and the Banghoek Mountains.
 Sit back, relax and enjoy this stylish space with a glass of excellent Babylonstoren wine.
 And, maybe a platter to share – our favourite is the Cellar Master’s Platter: bresaola, salami, Leyden cheese, Babylonstoren fior di latte, Caprese salad, olives and homemade preserves.
-Daily cellar tours take place every hour, from 11am to 3pm.

 Opening times 1 May – 31 August: Daily, 10am – 5pm